Today's History Trivia for November 5

 1963 Tatum O'Neal American Oscar-winning actress.
 Film: Paper Moon (1973, Oscar - the youngest person ever to win one).

 1959 Bryan Adams Canadian singer, songwriter.
 Songs: Summer of '69, Cuts Like a Knife, and Run to You.

 1957 Jon-Erik Hexum d.
 1984 American actor.
-He accidentally killed himself playing Russian Roulette with a blank gun on the set of TV series Cover Up.
-He wasn't aware that the wadding fired from blanks is deadly at point blank range.
+He shot himself playing Russian Roulette with a blank gun on the set of TV series Cover Up.
+He was unaware that the explosion from blanks is deadly at close range.
+He died six days later from his injuries.
 TV: Voyagers!
 (1982-83, time traveler Phineas Bogg) and Cover Up (1984, Mac Harper).

 1947 Peter "Herman" Noone English singer, with Herman's Hermits.
 Music: I'm Into Something Good (1964, #1 in UK), Mrs Brown You've Got a Lovely Daughter (1965, #1), I'm Henry VIII, I Am (1965, #1), and There's a Kind of Hush (1967).